 Girls constantly fret over boys.
 “He takes forever to text me back.”
 “He DMs me all the time, but doesn’t ever ask me out.”
 “We only see each other every few weeks, so I think he’s afraid of commitment.”
 “Every time we hang out, we hook up.
 What if that’s all he wants me for?”

 A confident woman guards her heart; only give a man as much effort as he’s giving you.
 If you’re stressed that he isn’t on the same page, don’t waste time analyzing him or waiting for him to get there, just move on.
 If a guy will only give you his time if you give him your body, dump him!
 Dating can be as easy, or as hard, as you make it.
 Learn when to say “yes,” and when to say “no.” The point is, stop worrying so much about boys.
-Instead, start putting your head, your heart, your body and your time to better use.
+Instead, start putting your head, your heart, your body, and your time to better use.
 Believe it or not, dating is supposed to be fun!

-#2: Make A Good Life First
+#2: Make a Good Life First

-Here’s the thing: if you’re always worried about men and your past (or current) dating dramas, you’re probably miserable about everything else in your life as well.
+Here’s the thing: If you’re always worried about men and your past (or current) dating dramas, you’re probably miserable about everything else in your life as well.
 Conversely, if you were super-happy with most other areas of your life, (like your job, your body, or your money), you wouldn’t be so desperate to find a guy to make you happy.

 If you were super-happy with most other areas of your life, (like your job, your body, or your money), you wouldn’t be so desperate to find a guy to make you happy.

 It sounds cliché, but you need to fall in love with yourself and your own life first.
 Find a job you really enjoy because we spend too much of our life working to hate what we do.
 Take more vacations!
 These are the memories that last forever.
 Start a new hobby or pick an old one back up.
 Volunteer and give your time to others, expecting nothing from them in return.
 Try doing something with love instead of for love because it will make you a better and happier person.
 Make and keep great friends.
-So many people enter relationships because they are lonely, we can have a large social circle and still feel lonely if we are surrounded by the wrong people.
+So many people enter relationships because they're lonely; we can have a large social circle and still feel lonely if we are surrounded by the wrong people.

 #3: Be Brave Enough To Be Alone